friday27/backend-dev/aws/aws_note.md

   * It's the time to complete "in-flight requests" while the instance is de-registering or unhealthy
   * ELB will stop sending new requests to the instance which is de-registering
   * Deregistration Delay will be 300 seconds by default (can be set from 0 (disabled) to 3600 seconds)

+## ASG, Auto Scailing Groups

+* The goal of ASG is to:
+  * Scale out (add EC2 instances) to match an increased load
+  * Scale in (remove EC2 instances) to match decreased load
+  * Automatically register new instances to load balancer

+* ASG will scale based on CloudWatch alarms
+  * An alarm monitors a metric (such as average CPU)

+* Types of Scailing Policies
+  1. Target Tracking Scailing (e.g. the **average** ASG CPU to stay at around 40%)
+  2. Simple/Step Scailing: When a **CloudWatch alarm** is triggered (e.g. CPU > 70%), add 2 units.
+When a CloudWatch alarm is triggered (e.g. CPU < 30%), remove 1 unit.
+  3. Scheduled Action
+      * Anticipte a scailing based on known usage patterns
+      * e.g. increase the min capacity to 10 at 5 pm on Fridays

+* Scailing Cooldowns
+  * The cooldown period ensures that ASG group doesn't launch or terminate additional instances before previous scailing activity takes effect.
+  * Cooldowns can be customised to a specific **simple scailing policy**.